Today 21 March, 2015: Love poetry...

 I don't know the author of this quote but I admire the sentiment.
 To all women, I say,

-luta continua.
+a luta continua.

 Today 8 July, 2016: Dear US Media…